 2. Bring documents to support your Legal Status in Canada and Alberta Residency.

 3. Take the Class 7 Knowledge Test.
 The test is available in English, Arabic, Chinese (Traditional), Farsi, French, Hindi, Punjabi, Spanish, Tagalog (Philippines), and Vietnamese.
+We recommend that you purchase a Driver’s Guide in the language you wish to take the test.
 The cost is the same for any language – $17.60.
-The test is also available in English Audio.
-If you need to take the test with the assistance of a translator, we don`t provide this service but we may be able to refer you to a reasonably-priced translator who is certified to offer this service.
+The test is also available in English Audio, at a cost of $31.25.
+If you need to take the test with the assistance of a translator, we don’t provide this service but we may be able to refer you to a reasonably-priced translator who is certified to offer this service.
 Translators must have a TIN, which is a number provided by Transportation indicating that the translator is authorized to perform this service.
 Unfortunately, we cannot allow people who don’t have a TIN to talk to anyone who is taking the test, so please don’t bring a friend of family member to translate for you.

 4. Wait approximately two weeks for the Special Investigations Unit to authenticate your documents.
 When they have determined that the documents are authentic, they will update your motor vehicle file with the number of years of driving experience that you are being credited.
 In some cases, the driver’s license doesn’t provide enough information about date first licenced (DFL) for them to credit you with any years of driving experience.
 They may need you to contact the jurisdiction which issued the licence for a letter confirming the date first licensed.